DenisaKo/CS50-Web---Final-Project/README.md

 My idea was to create a website to display working hours for a person, who wants to keep track of his time spent at a work.
 Reporting just to himself will allow him to freely manage his time inputs for any chosen day.
 Every user has to register/login to the system according to to use it.
 For not logged-in users there will be visible only a welcome page with an introduction of the website.
+The idea of this project is completely different from the others in the course.

-## The Project consists of two apps:
+### The Project consists of two apps:
 1. an App hour - collecting data about a day
 2. an App person_auth - collecting data about a user

 ### an App hour
+In the Day model there are some data created by the user himself for each day:
 - a morning login
 - a lunch pause start
 - a lunch pause end